 “I’m Just Comfortable”

-For the law of cause and effect, having neutral people crossing arms in front of your chest also give you more negative thoughts about the speaker and your will retain less information.
+For the law of cause and effect, having neutral people crossing arms in front of your chest also give you more negative thoughts about the speaker and you will retain less information.

-Pease says that in court, the claimant maybe using a first clenched arms crossed while the defendant may have adopted the double arm grip position.
+Pease says that in court, the claimant may be using a fist clenched arms crossed while the defendant may have adopted the double arm grip position.

 Boss VS Staff

-Barbara and Allan Pease say that status influence arm gestures too.
-A general manager greeting new employees for example will not cross his hands and will either keep his hands to his side, behind his back (superiority) or in his pockets (non involvement).
+Barbara and Allan Pease say that status influences arm gestures too.
+A general manager greeting new employees, for example, will not cross his hands and will either keep his hands to his side, behind his back (superiority), or in his pockets (noninvolvement).
 The employees instead might cross their arms for the apprehension of being around the company’s top person.

-If the GM know met a young up and coming superior type, the younger gun might cross his arm but keep his thumbs sticking out and pointing up.
-The thumbs up show a positive and self confident attitude.
+If the GM now met a young up-and-coming superior type, the younger gun might cross his arm but keep his thumbs sticking out and pointing up.
+The thumbs-up show a positive and self-confident attitude.